SwiftPackageIndex/SwiftPackageIndex-Server/LOCAL_DEVELOPMENT_SETUP.md

 | GITHUB_WORKFLOW          | Enable/disable certain tests in a CI environment. |

 ## Reconciliation, Ingestion, and Analysis

+> **NOTE:** This section provides background information about how this system collects package metadata from various sources (The Package manifest, git repository for the package, and GitHub), but it is not necessary to run these commands for most local development.
+If you plan to work on this specific part of the system, or if you're curious, please read on.
+However, restoring a copy of a fully populated database is best if you want to run the system locally.
+If you would like a recent database dump, please [talk to us on Discord](https://discord.gg/vQRb6KkYRw), and we'll supply you with one that you can load with `./scripts/load-db.sh`.

 There are three main background processes responsible for adding/removing packages and keeping package metadata updated: